 - I can’t see a pregnancy announcement, a pregnant friend or even a stranger and just feel excitment anymore.
 Now I feel anger- because I won’t get to take my baby home like you more than likely will; sorrow- because I know what the end of my pregnancy looked like for me and what the rest of my life is now, forever missing one of my children; jealousy- because you have what I know I can never have…the baby you nurtured and took care of for 9 months, that will soon be in your arms.
 A mindset during pregnancy that only has joy and happiness without the very real reality that babies die during routine pregnancies all the time even when you are near, or at fullterm.

 - I don’t mean to be standoffish or completely absent.
-But realize that your most exciting time in your life has also been my most devastating time.
+Please realize that your most exciting time in your life has also been my most devastating time.
 As much as you need love and support during your pregnancy and life with your baby after they are born, I need just as much love, support and understanding during the mourning of my son, my baby, and the life I will now have forever without him here.
 The baby I carried for 9 months.
 I too carried him just like you are doing with your baby.
-I too gave birth to him just like you will with your baby.
-I too love my baby just as much as you love you baby.
-The only difference is I was only able to hold my beautiful baby for a short time before I had to say goodbye.
-We then did the hardest thing any parent has to do…bury our child 3 days after his birth.
+I too gave birth to him just like you will give both to your baby.
+I too love my baby just as much as you love your baby.
+The only difference is I was only able to hold my beautiful baby boy for a short time before I had to say goodbye.
+We then did the hardest thing any parent has to do…bury our son 3 days after his birth.

 - Finally, and most importantly I wish you nothing but happiness and all the best wishes and prayers I could ever extend to you and your baby.
 I pray you won’t ever know my pain.
 I pray you have a flawless pregnancy and birth.
 I pray you enjoy every moment with your baby before they get here.
 I pray you have a different perspective on your pregnancy and baby once he/she is born because of my Turner.
 I pray you hold that baby ever so close even when you have sleepless nights for days on end because it could have turned out so differently.